-Four test pits were surfaced with a layer of topsoil.
-The topsoil thickness typically ranged between 300 mm and 500 mm.
-There was no distinct topsoil layer noted at TP2.
+All three test pits were surfaced with a layer of topsoil.
+The topsoil thickness typically ranged between 300 mm and 400 mm.

 It should be noted that topsoil quantities should not be established from the information provided at the test hole locations only.
 If required, a more detailed analysis (involving additional shallow test pits) is recommended to accurately quantify the amount of topsoil to be removed for construction purposes.